skydiablo/SkyRadius/README.md

 # SkyRadius

 The first (known to me) RADIUS server which was implemented natively in PHP!
-Based on the incredible possibilities of ReachtPHP I was now able to write this library.
-Currently only RFC2865 is implemented, should follow RFC2866 + RFC2867 + RFC2868 (I'm always happy about PRs ;) ).
+Based on the incredible possibilities of ReachtPHP I was able to write this library.
+Currently RFC2865 + RFC2868 are implemented, should follow RFC2866 + RFC2867 (I'm always happy about PRs ;) ).

 ## Example